BabylonJS/OldDocumentationSite/content/How_To/mesh/How_to_use_Bones_and_Skeletons.md

 ---
 ID_PAGE: 22421
 PG_TITLE: How to use Bones and Skeletons
+title: Use Bones and Skeletons
+abstract: ''
+slug: how-to-use-bones-and-skeletons
+redirects:
+  - /tutorials/how_to_use_bones_and_skeletons
 ---

 # Bones and Skeletons
 Babylon.js supports bones animations for your meshes.